Hereditary peer: Origins

-When Henry III or Edward I wanted money or advice from his subjects, he would order great churchmen, earls, and other great men to come to his Great Council (some of these are now considered the first parliaments); he would generally order lesser men from towns and counties to gather and pick some men to represent them.
-The English Order of Barons evolved from those men who were individually ordered to attend Parliament, but held no other title; the chosen representatives, on the other hand, became the House of Commons.
-This order, called a writ, was not originally hereditary, or even a privilege; the recipient had to come to the Great Council at his own expense, vote on taxes on himself and his neighbours, acknowledge that he was the king's tenant-in-chief (which might cost him special taxes), and risk involvement in royal politics – or a request from the king for a personal loan (benevolence).
-Which men were ordered to council varied from council to council; a man might be so ordered once and never again, or all his life, but his son and heir might never go.
+When Henry III or Edward I wanted money or advice from his subjects, he would order great churchmen, earls, and other great men to come to his Great Council.
+Some of these assemblies are now considered the first parliaments.
+He would generally order lesser men from towns and counties to gather and pick some men to represent them.
+The English Order of Barons evolved from those men who were individually ordered to attend Parliament, but held no other title.
+The chosen representatives became the House of Commons.

+This order, called a writ, was not originally hereditary, or even a privilege.
+The recipient had to come to the Great Council at his own expense, vote on taxes on himself and his neighbours, acknowledge that he was the king's tenant-in-chief (which might cost him special taxes) and risk involvement in royal politics—or a request from the king for a personal loan, a benevolence.
+Which men were ordered to council varied from council to council.
+A man might be ordered once and never again, or all his life, but his son and heir might never go.

-Under Henry VI of England, in the 15th century, just before the Wars of the Roses, attendance at Parliament became more valuable.
+Under Henry VI, in the 15th century, just before the Wars of the Roses, attendance at Parliament became more valuable.
 The first claim of hereditary right to a writ comes from this reign; so does the first patent, or charter declaring a man to be a baron.
 The five orders began to be called peers.
-Holders of older peerages also began to receive greater honour than peers of the same rank just created.
+Holders of older peerages began to receive greater honour than peers of the same rank just created.

 If a man held a peerage, his son would succeed to it; if he had no children, his brother would succeed.
-If he had a single daughter, his son-in-law would inherit the family lands, and usually the same peerage; more complex cases were decided depending on circumstances.
-Customs changed with time; earldoms were the first to be hereditary, and three different rules can be traced for the case of an earl who left no sons and several married daughters.
-In the 13th century, the husband of the eldest daughter inherited the earldom automatically; in the 15th century, the earldom reverted to the Crown, who might re-grant it (often to the eldest son-in-law); in the 17th century, it would not be inherited by anybody unless all but one of the daughters died and left no descendants, in which case the remaining daughter (or her heir) would inherit.
+If he had a single daughter, his son-in-law would inherit the family lands, and usually the same peerage.
+More complex cases were decided depending on circumstances.
+Customs changed with time.
+Earldoms were the first to be hereditary, and three different rules can be traced for the case of an earl who left no sons and several married daughters.
+In the 13th century, the husband of the eldest daughter inherited the earldom automatically.
+In the 15th century, the earldom reverted to the Crown, who might re-grant it, often to the eldest son-in-law.
+In the 17th century, it would not be inherited by anybody unless all but one of the daughters died and left no descendants, in which case the remaining daughter, or her heir, would inherit.